10 Years of Gaming

 While strolling around the convention, we came across a booth selling Infinity by Corvus Belli, today a very well known futuristic sci-fi skirmish game, to us…utterly unknown.

-It looked all shiny and modern and slick… We both agreed: why not?
-Let’s try this!
-We bought an army box each, got home to paint as good as it got, and very soon had our very first game.
+It looked all shiny, modern, and slick… We both agreed: why not?
+Let’s try this shit!
+We each bought an army box, got home to paint as good as we could, and very soon had our very first game.

 From there on, one game followed the next.
-Infinty, being too rules heavy for our taste, slowly got replaced by Kings of War 2nd edition, which Eric kick started at the time.
-And since we were still sitting on our old Warhammer miniatures, we managed to field large armies quickly.
+Infinty, being too rules-heavy for our taste, slowly got replaced by A Song of Blades and Heroes and Kings of War 2nd edition, which Eric kick-started at the time (his first ever kickstarter backing).
+And since we were still sitting on our old Warhammer miniatures, we managed to field large armies quite quickly.

 From here on, we tried out one game after the other, always enjoying the huge variety of play styles and settings.